-Our findings highlight the importance of sea ice dynamics in winter for summer sea ice conditions in the Laptev Sea and likewise in the adjacent Siberian seas, where large polynya systems develop in winter (Preußer et al., 2016).
+Our findings highlight the importance of sea ice dynamics in winter for summer sea ice conditions in the Laptev Sea and likewise in the adjacent Siberian Seas, where large polynya systems develop in winter (Preußer et al., 2016).
 Here we show for the first time the thinning effect of winter offshore winds that open polynyas at fast ice edge by means of airborne thickness measurements carried out in 2008 and 2012.
 The new sea ice grown in polynyas relatively late in the season stays rather thin and becomes subject to quick summer melt, which initiates early ice retreat and low summer sea ice concentration in the Laptev Sea.
-To confirm the preconditioning of the summer sea ice cover with the winter exports we perform a sensitivity study in which we force our model with interannual atmospheric forcing from January to May and then switch to the climatological forcing until the end of the year.
-Our results show a clear distinction between years with high and low sea ice export: years with high late-winter sea ice export are characterized by a thinner ice cover and reduced ice volume.
+To confirm the preconditioning of the summer sea ice cover with the winter exports we perform a sensitivity study where we force our model with inter-annual atmospheric forcing from January till May and then switch to the climatological forcing till the end of the year.
+Our results show a clear distinction between years with high and low sea ice export: Years with high late winter sea ice export are characterized by a thinner ice cover and reduced ice volume.
 The thinner ice cover melts faster which leads to the development of large open water zones that heat up quickly.
-In addition, model simulations indicate that the volume export from Laptev Sea is increasing and the thinning of the ice cover cannot compensate for the enhanced area export.
+In addition, model simulations indicate that the volume export from Laptev Sea is increasing, since and the thinning of the ice cover cannot compensate for the enhanced area export.
 This provides evidence that the advection of sea ice out of the Laptev Sea has a stronger preconditioning effect than the thickness of the ice cover itself.
-Ergo increase in the sea ice drift speed, as observed on all Siberian shelf seas (Spreen et al., 2011), plays a bigger role for the regional ice extent in summer than changes in the thickness of the ice cover.
-Moreover satellite and model data indicate that ice dynamics in winter not only preconditions local summer ice extent, but also accelerate fast ice decay.
+Ergo increase in the sea ice drift speed, as observed on all Siberian shelf seas (Spreen et al., 2011), play a bigger role for the regional ice extent in summer than changes in the thickness of the ice cover.
+Moreover we could show satellite and model data indicates that ice dynamics in winter not only precondition local summer ice extent, but also accelerate fast ice decay.
+During years of early ice retreat, coastal waters heat up quickly.
+This may favor melt of grounded ridges at the fast ice edge serving as anchor point for fast ice in winter.

-The mechanism presented in this paper complements earlier studies of Steele and Ermold (2015), Polyakov et al. (2017), Ricker et al. (2017) investigating the declining ice cover in the eastern Eurasian Basin.
+The mechanism presented in this manuscript complements earlier studies of Steele and Ermold (2015); Polyakov et al. (2017); Ricker et al. (2017) investigating the declining ice cover in the eastern Eurasian Basin.
 Here we highlight the importance of winter ice dynamics for sea ice anomalies of thickness, volume and extent in addition to atmospheric processes acting on the ice cover in winter and summer.